IPv4 header format – Explanation of all fields.

 Protocol –

 The IP layer is a network layer.
-There can be various possible protocols over the IP layer e.g UDP and TCP are two examples.
-The protocol field is a one-byte long value that represents the user protocol.
-There is a list of protocol id values.
-Based on the protocol filed value, the IP layer decides to which upper protocol the user data should be delivered.
+There can be various possible protocols over the IP layer, e.g., UDP and TCP are two examples.
+The protocol field is a one-byte size value representing the user protocol.
+There is a list of protocol ID values.
+The IP layer decides which upper protocol the user data should be delivered to based on the protocol filed value.

 Header Checksum –

-A two bytes field for header checksum only.
-While transmitting an IP packet from source to destination at each home the Time To Live is reduced.
-As a result, the checksum is calculated again on each home.
+A two-byte field for header checksum only.
+While transmitting an IP packet from source to destination at each hop, the Time To Live is reduced.
+As a result, the checksum is calculated again on each hop.

 Source and Destination Addresses –

-These two fields, each of 32 bits are the IP address of the sender and receiver node.
+These two fields of 32 bits are the sender and receiver nodes’ IP addresses.
 Each IP address format has a different class of IP addresses.
 Based on classes, there could be various types of IP addresses.
-Each IP address has two parts one is the network id and the other is the host id.
+Each IP address has two parts: one is the network ID, and the other is the host ID.